ideas42ventures/ideas42ventures.com/src/handbook/product.md

 #### Design tools

 - **Pencil and paper**: Don’t forget about these, they are your friends.
 We sketch and draw ideas for fast iteration and sharing.
 - **Figma**: This is our primary UI design software.
 We’ve chosen it over alternatives because it’s open by default.
+If you’re producing static UI designs and need to share a working file, this is what we want.
-- **Adobe Illustrator**: This is our preferred vector illustration tool.
+- **Adobe Illustrator**: This is our preferred vector illustration tool when Figma is not appropriate.
 If you’re producing illustrations and need to share a working file, this is what we want.
-- **Adobe Photoshop**: This is our preferred raster illustration tool.
+- **Adobe Photoshop**: This is our preferred raster illustration tool when Figma is not appropriate.
 If you’re producing raster photo illustrations and need to share a working file, this is what we want.

 #### Design process